 Microsoft continues to develop a new version of Windows, which is internally called the Next Valley.
 As the software giant has returned to a three-year operating system development cycle, the next major update to the main version of Windows is due in 2024.
 It is unlikely that anyone expected that within the framework of the Ignite conference held this week it would be possible to see a prototype of the user interface of the new operating system, but it happened.

-According to the source, Microsoft is still working on a prototype user interface, but what could be seen during the Ignite conference reflects the intent of the developers.
+According to the source, Microsoft is still working on a prototype user interface, but what might be seen during the Ignite conference reflects the intent of the developers.
 Among the most notable changes, we highlight the appearance of a floating taskbar with rounded corners, system tray icons in the upper right corner of the workspace, a search menu in the upper center and a weather widget in the upper left corner.

 The UI mockup seen at the Ignite conference was relatively poor quality.
 Therefore, on the portal Windows Central it has been recreated in high quality so that readers can get an idea of what it should look like.
 It is also expected that the new user interface will include a redesigned lock screen and authorization in the system, a redesigned notification center, and more.